teceP/tag-validator/README.md

 looking_Attr:href
 ```

+#Build program with maven
+Run following in root directory
+`mvn clean compile assembly:single`

+validator-0.9-jar-with-dependencies.jar gets created in target directory

 #Run program
 You can run this program as follows:<br />
 * Change the arguments.ini file according to your needs
-* Navigate with your terminal to the directory where the arguments.ini and the validator.jar are
+* Navigate with your terminal to the directory where the arguments.ini and the validator-0.9-jar-with-dependencies.jar are
 * Run following command:
-`java -jar validator-0.9.jar arguments.ini`
+`java -jar validator-0.9-jar-with-dependencies.jar arguments.ini`